Life With Braces in Issaquah, WA

-Also, make sure you properly brush the top, bottom and front surface of your brackets, as well as the wires, to help remove any leftover food particles and plaque.
+Also, make sure you properly brush the top, bottom, and front surfaces of your brackets, as well as the wires, to help remove any leftover food particles and plaque.
 We suggest that you hold your lip while you brush so you can properly clean the bracket areas.

 There are multiple alternatives available, but there is no true substitute for flossing since food can very easily get trapped in all the spaces between your teeth and even under the wires, which can damage the enamel.
 So take some time to clean up and floss to avoid these issues properly.

-Would you like to learn more about treatment with traditional metal braces?
+Would you like to learn more about treatment with traditional metal braces Issaquah?
 Then now is the time to schedule your consultation.
 This appointment is completely free and includes an oral exam, digital x-rays, and a comprehensive consultation.
 To set up your appointment, call 425.392.2499.